A hardy, self-fertile pear with exceptionally good flavor.

 How to Plant a Fruit Tree

 Please read the instructions carefully before you start planting so that you understand the full process before you begin.
-Also see the things to do after your trees are planted.
+Also, see below basic recommended care for trees after planting.

 - If you can plant your trees immediately, go to step 3.
 If you are not able to plant your trees immediately, please do the following:

 - Time to plant!
 Dig a hole the size of a bushel basket.
 This would be about 16" deep by 16" in diameter (or as wide as the root system).
-If you have a nice rich, loamy soil then just use the same soil to fill it in.
-If you have a poor soil, make a 50/50 mix with either potting soil or compost.
+If you have a nice rich, loamy soil then just use the same soil for backfill.
+If you have poor soil, make a 50/50 mix with either potting soil or compost.
 Your soil should be crumbly, if it is soggy enough that you can form mud balls, you need to amend it or simply replace the backfill with fresh soil.

 - Bring out just one tree at a time, or drag a bin with water in it to the planting area and put all the trees into it.
-This is important because you don’t want the roots do not dry out while you are planting
+This is important because you don’t want the roots to dry out while you are planting.

 - Place the tree in the hole.
-When you have finished all planting steps , the graft union should be 2-3" above the soil line.
-For stone fruit at zone 5 or lower, especially peach and cherry, we recommend that you plant the graft union just below the soil line to help protect it from winter damage.
+When you have finished all planting steps, the graft union should be 2-3" above the soil line.

 - Backfill the hole with your soil mix half way.
 Do not add raw fertilizers or raw manure to soil mixture.
-Tamp the soil lightly with your hands to eliminate air pockets.
-Pour in 1-2 gallons of water.
+Tamp the soil thoroughly with your heel to eliminate air pockets.
+Pour in ½ gallon of water.
 Allow the water to drain.
-Tamp again with your hands.
+Tamp again with your heel.
 It is very very important to tamp thoroughly.
 This gets rid of air pockets.
-Back fill the rest of the way with soil.
+Backfill the rest of the hole with soil.
 Water again.
 Tamp again with your feet.
-Come back the next day after it has completely settled and water and tamp yet again.
-Of all the waterings in a tree’s life this is the most important one!
-The end result should be a slight mounding of well-packed soil.
-If the soil sinks down around the tree, water will collect in the depression and drown your tree over time.
+Come back the next day, after it has completely settled and water and tamp yet again.
+Of all the waterings in a tree’s life these are the most important!
+The end result should be a slight bowl surrounding the tree to aid in water retention.

-- If you are going to stake your tree (recommended for dwarf and semidwarf apple trees) then this is the time to do it.
+- If you are going to stake your tree (recommended for dwarf and semi dwarf apple trees), then this is the time to do it.
 A good solid metal T-stake 8' to 10' tall will work.
 Make sure to pound it well into the ground.
-You may want to pound it in next to the tree before backfilling.
-This is an important stake.
-The weight of future apple crops depends on it, so take you time and pound it in well.
-The stake should be about 5" from the central leader of the tree.
+Ideally, you should pound it in next to the tree before backfilling.
+This is an important stake; the weight of future apple crops depends on it, so take your time and pound it in well.
+The stake should be about 5" from the central leader (trunk) of the tree.

 So your trees are planted.
 What's next?
 Topping your trees.

-This can be a painful process, but please read!
+This can be a painful process, but please do it!
 Although we sometimes have to prune the trees to fit into the shipping boxes, the pruning that we do at shipping time is usually not enough.
-BE BRAVE.
+Be brave!
 Cut the tops as we suggest below, and you and your trees will be much happier.
-Topping promotes strong healthy growth and gives you a well shaped tree.
+Topping promotes strong, healthy growth and gives you a well-shaped tree.

-If you don't top the trees, the chances of it surviving transplant are decreased.
-This is because topping a vigorous tree encourages it to grow out a root system that will support further growth.
+If you don't top the trees, the chances of it surviving are decreased.

 Fertilizer and Water